Demographics of Singapore: Languages

 Singapore has four official languages: English, Malay, Mandarin and Tamil.

 Malay is the national language of the country, although English is the official language used in the educational system and by the government.
-The colloquial English-based creole used in everyday life is often referred to as Singlish, spoken by all races of Singapore.
+The colloquial English-based contact language used in everyday life is often referred to as Singlish, spoken by all races of Singapore.

 The government of Singapore promotes the use of Mandarin.
 The use of other Chinese varieties, like Hokkien, Teochew, Cantonese and Hakka, has been declining over the last two decades, although they are still being used especially by the older generations of the Chinese population.

-About 60% of Indian Singaporeans are Tamils although the percentage of those who speak Tamil at home has been declining, with around 37% of Singaporean Indians speaking Tamil at home according to the 2010 census.
+About 60% of Indian Singaporeans are Tamils although the percentage of those who speak Tamil at home has been declining, with around 37% of Singaporean Indians speaking Tamil at home according to the 2025 General Household Survey.
 Other spoken Indian languages are Punjabi, Malayalam, Hindi and Bengali, but none of them alone is spoken by more than 10% of the Indian Singaporeans.
-As with Chinese Singaporeans, a large proportion of Indian Singaporeans speak English at home.
+As with Chinese Singaporeans, a large proportion of Chinese Singaporeans speak English at home.

 Around 5,000 to 10,000 Peranakans, the early Chinese population of the region, still use the Hokkien-influenced Malay dialect called Baba Malay.